Cleanse/DialogueSystem/README.md

 2. Select "In Project" and find "Dialogue System"
 3. Click "Import" next to "Complete Dialogue System" sample
 4. Sample assets will be imported to `Assets/Samples/Dialogue System/[version]/Complete Dialogue System/`

+## Input System Compatibility

+This package automatically supports both Unity's input systems:

+- **Legacy Input Manager**: Works out of the box with no setup required
+- **New Input System**: Automatically detected and used when package is installed
+- **Hybrid Support**: Gracefully falls back between systems for maximum compatibility
+- **Zero Configuration**: No setup required regardless of which input system you use

+The system automatically creates runtime settings with sensible defaults (T and E for interaction, Space and Enter for continuation).
+For custom configurations, you can:

+1. Create a DialogueInputSettings asset: Right-click → Create → Dialogue System → Input Settings
+2. Place it in a Resources folder to be automatically detected
+3. Or assign it directly to DialogueUI, DialogueSelectionUI, or DialogueTrigger components

 ## Quick Start